 About Lemon Shrimp & Asparagus Pasta:

 You really can’t get much quicker or easier than this simple pasta dish.
-The prep is quick enough for Lemon Shrimp & Asparagus Pasta that you can start the water for the pasta and be finished when the pasta is ready.
+The prep is so quick – quick enough for Lemon Shrimp & Asparagus Pasta that you can start the water for the pasta and be finished when the pasta is ready.
 Start to finish in under 30.
 Gotta love that!